How Sewer Service Charges Are Calculated

 For more details on how annual charges are calculated, see the Sample Sewer Service Charge Calculations for all three methods.

 Renting or Leasing

 Due to the lag in billing, commercial or industrial customers who rent or lease their property should carefully consider how Sewer Service Charges are addressed in the lease or rental agreement.
 Changes in tenants with different demands for water or that have different wastewater strengths will affect the yearly service charge.
 A landlord may not become aware of potential changes in service charges until well after tenant changes have occurred.
 All Sewer Service Charges are billed to the property owner.
 Property owners are responsible for paying the charges whether or not they are able to collect from their tenants.

-Sewer Service Charge Ordinance 31.39 An ordinance providing for the establishment of sewer service charges for fiscal years 2017 through 2021.
-Effective date February 19, 2016.
+Sewer Service Charge Ordinance 31.40 An ordinance providing for the establishment of sewer service charges for fiscal years 2021 through 2025.